-Let those fledgling children spread their wings at a Northern Michigan camp—and get a little vacation for yourself, too.
-Here are 7 Northern Michigan summer camps inculcating a love of the outdoors and the arts:
+Let your children spread their wings at summer camp—and get a little vacation for yourself, too.
+These Northern Michigan summer camps embrace a love of the outdoors and the arts.

-- With a girl’s camp located on Lake Arbutus and the boys stationed on 600 acres adjacent to Torch Lake, these YMCA-operated camps have over a century of experience to draw on to make for superb camping experiences.
+With a girl’s camp located on Lake Arbutus and the boys stationed on 600 acres adjacent to Torch Lake, these YMCA-operated camps have over a century of experience to draw on to make for superb camping experiences.
 These rustic camps are technology-free—meaning your kids can appreciate a life without Instagram and OnDemand.
 Featuring the rigmarole of activities—high ropes, swimming (even SCUBA lessons for the lads), sports (equestrian for the lasses), high ropes courses and wilderness lessons—Hayo-Went-Ha pulls out all the stops for a fun and educational summer camp experience.
-Visit HayoWentHa.org for more details.

 Blue Lake Fine Arts Camp

-- Located six miles south of Frankfort, Camp Lookout is located on a wooded, hilly peninsula bounded by Lower Herring Lake and Lake Michigan.
+Located six miles south of Frankfort, Camp Lookout is located on a wooded, hilly peninsula bounded by Lower Herring Lake and Lake Michigan.
 The adventure begins right away when the only way to get to camp is by boat!
-Activities include sailing, kayaking, canoeing, horseback riding, mountain biking, art, sports skills, etc. or may include things like creating a large outdoor sculpture, organizing a theme meal, working on a creative writing project, and more.
-Evenings are filled with games such as Capture the Flag, Windego Island, talent night, fantasy night, or a campfire. lookoutsummer.com/
+Activities include sailing, kayaking, canoeing, horseback riding, mountain biking, art projects, and may include things like creating a large outdoor sculpture, organizing a theme meal, working on a creative writing project, and more.
+Evenings are filled with games such as Capture the Flag, Windego Island, talent night, fantasy night, or a campfire.

-- This camp experience emerges kids into outdoor adventures including backpacking Isle Royale, an Ontario River Wilds trip, backpacking the Manitou Islands and more.
-Crystalaire Adventures offers the chance for teens to step away from it all, test themselves and bond with their group of adventurers. lookoutsummer.com/programs/crystalaire-adventures/
+This camp experience immerses kids in outdoor adventures including backpacking on Isle Royale, an Ontario River Wilds trip, backpacking the Manitou Islands and more.
+Crystalaire Adventures offers the chance for teens to step away from it all, test themselves, and bond with their group of adventurers.

 Interlochen Arts Camp

-- Whether your child is a focused prodigy or simply wants to learn more about art—and discover themselves—Interlochen Arts Camp provides art-focused summer stay programs for kids from the 3rd through the 12th grade.
+Whether your child is a focused prodigy or simply wants to learn more about art—and discover themselves—Interlochen Arts Camp provides art-focused summer stay programs for kids in grades 3–12.
 While renowned as a mecca for classical music and theater studies, Interlochen also offers world-class programs for aspiring photographers and visual artists.
-Visit Interlochen.org for more information.